-On November 21, 2012, Darul Musannefin Shibli Academy, Azamgarh, will be completing 98 years of its life.
+On November 21, 2014, Darul Musannefin Shibli Academy, Azamgarh, completed 100 years of its life.
 Widely acknowledged by scholars of our Asian neighbours, this Academy of letters specializes in research on Islamic Learning, medieval Indian history and oriental studies.Here we give a reprint of an article published by the Press Information Bureau, Government of India.“Moulded in the scholarly tradition of India’s ancient centre of learning, the Darul Musannefeen Shibli Academy in the old Azamgarh town of Uttar Pradesh has taken its place alongside some known modern research institutions.
 The small band of devoted scholars in the Academy, who preferred the pursuit of knowledge to the lure of status, comforts or emoluments, which could have been theirs for the asking, recalls the glory of the ancient scholars of Nalanda,Cairo, Taxila and Transoxonia.
 A well-equipped library and a well organised Publication Department, putting out original works or the fruits of modern research in oriental philosophy, history and culture, make it the envy of many an institution in the field.”

 Darul Musannefin Shibli Academy was conceived by Maulana Shibli Nomani and established by his disciples headed by Maulana Hamiduddin Farahi on November 21, 1914, three days after his death with the following objectives:

 * To nurture and sustain a body of scholarly authors.

 * To provide a congenial environment for scholars to create, compile and translate literary works of high scholastic and historical value.